forieux/aljabr/README.md

 # Al-Jabr: Interfaces for implicit linear operators

 This package implements interfaces for implicit linear operators, those defined by function and callable instead of matrix.
+It is useful when the matrix reprensentation is not adequat, for instance

+- when the dimension is large,
+- when more efficient computation is available instead of basic matrix vector product,
+- when the vector interface is not easy to manipulate.

+A typical example is the Discrete Fourier Transform that is a linear operator but available through the usual `fft` and `ifft` function.

 **The code is in early development stage, Pre-Alpha.**